XorgX304/packiffer/README.md

 # ./packiffer [-t tcp interface] [-u udp interface] [-c number of packets to capture]
 ```

-program needs libpcap to be compiled.
+Packiffer needs libpcap to be compiled.

 ####Ubuntu